EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

 ### _Purpose_
 {:.no_toc}

 This manual describes the syntax of Questaal's input file.
 See [this guide](/docs/input/inputfile/) for an introduction to the input system and a description of all the tags Questaal programs look for.
+See the [preprocessor manual](/docs/input/preprocessor/) for a description of the preprocessor, which acts before the input file is read.

 _____________________________________________________________